Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions: Discussion and Conclusions

-Interestingly, when the thrust and efficiency performance are considered, the ideal arrangement for maximizing performance is not the super-stable side-by-side arrangement, though modest thrust and efficiency benefits can be reaped in this arrangement.
-The optimal thrust and efficiency performance occurs for a slightly staggered arrangement, which gives rise to interesting questions about whether animals swim in energetically optimal arrangements through more attentive control or in more stable arrangements with less performance benefits.
+Interestingly, when the thrust and efficiency performance are considered, the ideal formation for maximizing performance is not the super-stable side-by-side formation, though modest thrust and efficiency benefits can be reaped in this formation.
+The optimal thrust and efficiency performance occurs for a slightly staggered formation, which gives rise to interesting questions about whether animals swim in energetically optimal formations through more attentive control or in more stable formations with fewer performance benefits.

-This study provides a rich understanding of the interplay of stability and performance in schooling pitching foils and these findings reveal hypotheses for understanding biological schooling.
-These findings also provide insights that aid in the design of multi-finned or schools of bio-inspired machines.
+This study provides a rich understanding of the interplay of stability and performance in schooling pitching foils.
+These findings reveal hypotheses for understanding biological schooling and also provide insights that aid in the design of multi-finned or schools of bio-inspired machines.

 \matmethods{